KaioMarxDEV/KaioMarxDEV/README.md

 - 📫 How to reach me **kaiomarxdev@gmail.com**

 - ⚡ Fun fact **I already programmed for web in back-end but now focus is on React(Front-end).**
+- ⚡ Fun fact **Huge apple experience fan, so yeah I like fancy animation with css.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">